 Chang Phueak Night Market

-You’ll have seen this place on every list of where to eat and drink in Chiang Mai.
+You’ll have seen this place on every list of where to eat in Chiang Mai.
 The stall in particular, the one with the Cowboy Hat Lady (you’ll know…), was even recommended by the late Anthony Bourdian.
 Khao Kha Moo is a popular dish in Chiang Mai and this lady serves up the best.
 For an absolute bargain, you can get stewed pork leg, rice and a boiled egg.
 The flavours in such a simple dish are fantastic but it’s made even better with the condiments on offer.
 Served up in just a plastic container on each table is an absolutely divine garlic chilli sauce as well as pickled mustard greens.
 I can barely write this now without wishing for another plateful.
 I’d probably go back to Chiang Mai just for this.
 It is that good.

 Rock Me Burgers

 Don’t get me wrong, I love trying local food when I’m visiting a new country but I have to admit sometimes I just love a burger.
 It doesn’t make you any less of a traveller to revert back to your home comforts once in a while.
 Whilst I didn’t try every single one of Chiang Mai’s burger offerings, this one was perfect for me.
 If all you need is a great big juicy burger and a beer, just go here and you, hopefully, won’t be disappointed!

 Chiang Mai is famed for its night markets and this one just east of the Old City does not disappoint.
 Again, practically everything is on offer here so there’s nothing stopping you getting rolled ice cream, a smoothie and a foot massage.

 If that hasn’t made you hungry and inspired to visit Chiang Mai, I’m not sure what else would!
 Let me know if you’ve got any recommendations for where to eat in Chiang Mai as I love hearing other people’s stories!